cake-build/website/input/blog/2025-07-17-dotnet-cake-cs.md

 InstallTool("nuget:?package=xunit.runner.console&version=2.4.1");
 ```

-This provides the same tool installation capabilities you're familiar with from Cake.Tool scripting, making the transition to Cake.Sdk seamless.
+This provides the same tool installation capabilities you're familiar with from Cake .NET Tool, making the transition to Cake.Sdk seamless.

 ### Advanced Features